South Philadelphia High School: Architecture

 The original school building was constructed 1907 in a Norman Romanesque style designed by Board of Education Architect Lloyd Titus.
 The main building had an exterior grey stone façade, with two additions added.

 Student capacity was three hundred fifty boy students.
 It expanded in 1914 for more boy students and a duplicate structure built for a new Girls' School with a passage connecting the two buildings that was referred to as "The Tunnel".
 In 1941 an open field located seven blocks south at 10th and Bigler streets was purchased by a student fund raising and added to the school property as an athletic field to enhance the athletic program.
 The field was completely renovated in 2008 by the School District of Philadelphia as a supercomplex for larger District-wide events.
 The original School of 1907 was demolished in 1955.

-A new rectangular shaped building was constructed and opened in 1956 on half of the site.
+A new rectangular-shaped building was constructed and opened in 1956 on half of the site.
 The single building was built as a co-ed facility.
 The frontage included a new grand sized patio plaza entrance, large asphalted school yard and significant green space enclosed with a regal looking four foot black iron railing tipped in gold painted points.
 The modern architecture style utilized interior walls of cinder block, cement flooring and staircases, with a facade of light colored tan brick and large galvanized steel metal framed classroom windows.
-It contained four stories of 190 classrooms with an all modern infra-structure, a large gymnasium, auditorium and lunchroom with 1,500 seats.
+It contained four stories of 190 classrooms with modern infrastructure, a large gymnasium, auditorium and lunchroom with 1,500 seats.

 In 2013 South Philadelphia High School in partnership with the Lower Moyamensing Civic Association gathered resources for a new sustainable master plan on urban crowdsourcing platform Projexity.
 The master plan anticipates the creation of rooftop agriculture, outdoor classrooms, porous pavement, solar panels, and many more improvements.

 In 2018, in partnership with the Mural Arts Program, Artist Ben Volta worked with students and the local community to create the mural that covers the front walls of the school.
 Called Parts Per Million, it refers to the way that carbon dioxide is measured in the atmosphere, using it as a metaphor for change through collective action.

 Student organizations

-After an incident occurred in October 2008 when 30 black students chased and attacked 5 Asian students, a Chinese student named Wei Chen (陈 威 (陳 威, Chén Wēi)), who originated from Fujian Province, founded the Chinese-American Student Association in order to help orient new immigrants into the school and to keep records of assaults against Chinese students.
+After an incident occurred in October 2008 when 30 black students chased and attacked five Asian students, a Chinese student named Wei Chen (陈 威 (陳 威, Chén Wēi)), who originated from Fujian Province, founded the Chinese-American Student Association in order to help orient new immigrants into the school and to keep records of assaults against Chinese students.
 Chen later organized protests after a 2009 attack on Asian students.